-General Availability (GA) - Version is Generally Available and recommended to customers who are interested in using the new features of the new version.
+Latest Version (formerly, General Availability (GA)) - The version is released and available to customers interested in using the new features of the new version.
 The version is available via CPUSE’s “All packages” view.

-Default version - Check Point declares the version as the Default version.
-The version is widely recommended for all deployments a few weeks after GA and following 1-2 Jumbo Hotfix releases.
+Recommended version (formerly, Default version) - Check Point declares the version as Recommended.
+The version is recommended for all deployments a few weeks after release and following 1-2 Jumbo Hotfix releases.
 The version is available via CPUSE’s “Recommended packages” view.